-To connect to a specific registry without going through the proxy, even when a proxy is set by one of the previously mentioned variables, the no_proxy or NO_PROXY environment variables can be used.
-Such variables should contain a list of comma-separated hostnames for which a proxy connection is not used.
-For example, to append Docker Hub to the list of hosts excluded from proxying:
+To connect to a specific registry without going through the proxy, the NO\PROXY or no\proxy environment variables can be used.
+Such variables should contain a list of comma-separated values for which a proxy connection is not used.